picklejuicedev/picklejuicedev.github.io/content/posts/notebook_2_kedro.md

 Good functions have a clear name, do only one thing and it is very clear what they do.
 You feed something in and get something out.
 This is a key concept in software engineering: hiding complexity.

+This brings me to the topic of automating the process of conversion of Notebooks to plain python code.
+They do work, but you need to take extra care when writing the notebook in the first place.
+For me this defeats the purpose of using notebooks, I like to be really messy and just explore.
+During the process of converting the code to functions is when they will be tidied up, reviewed and documented.
+This is very much a hands-on approach.

 ## Building the pipeline

 So we have built some nodes, but not yet used them.
 Let's import them into `pipelines/data_proc/pipeline.py` and add them to the pipeline: